rwxrob/zet/20220219221801/README.md

 # "Everybody reads the bindings, so it's important."

 Yeah, I'm so not a Twit fan.
-As the host examines his guests bookshelf, commenting on each one, and says, "I really like your set" and then, "everybody reads the bindings, so it's important."
+As the host examines his guest's bookshelf, commenting on each one, he says, "I really like your set" and then, "everybody reads the bindings, so it's important."
 I realized how stupid it is to manage false perception with a "set" in the fucking background.